This article originally appeared on VICE Canada.

 It was always only a matter of time before Donald Trump and Justin Trudeau publicly feuded but oh boy, I don’t think anyone thought it would be so spectacular—and so personal.

-US President Donald Trump, as he is wont to do, took to Twitter this weekend to bash Prime Minister Justin Trudeau after the G7 summit, accusing him of being “dishonest” and “weak.”
+US President Donald Trump took to Twitter this weekend to bash Prime Minister Justin Trudeau after the G7 summit, accusing him of being “dishonest” and “weak.”

 It all made for an exciting G7 meeting this past weekend, where roughly half of the world leaders involved are feuding with Trump, with Trudeau forced to play the part of welcoming host.
 It paid immediate dividends with a delightful video of Trump and Trudeau being forced to play nice and smile, like divorced parents at their kid’s wedding.